ternaustralia/ontology_tern/README.md

 The main branch (master) is the working branch of the TERN Ontology.
 Changes must be made in another branch along with a GitHub pull request to merge into the main branch.

 Each push to a branch will trigger GitHub Actions to run validations and tests.
 These validations and tests must pass before the branch can be merged into the main branch.

-## Releases

-The TERN Ontology makes GitHub Releases for each version.
-See [TERN Ontology releases](https://github.com/ternaustralia/ontology_tern/releases) for a list of releases.

 ## Editing the TERN Ontology